-Ultimately, it was just a waiting game; we first received a letter which offered a 50% settlement if paid in full, which after interest and fees came to about $4,650.
-We didn’t have that amount of money to put towards that card at the time, so we didn’t take any action on the first letter.
+From the time of the charge-off letter, it was really just a waiting game.
+First, we received a letter which offered a 50% settlement if paid in full, which after interest and fees came to about $4,650.
+We didn’t have that amount of money to put towards that card at the time, so we didn’t take any action on that letter.

 Then, we received a second letter, with a settlement offer of about 40%, or around $3,800.
 We didn’t have that lump sum available, either, but we did have some available to put towards the card.
 So, I picked up the phone (hated this part!) and called Navy Federal, explaining that their settlement offer was quite reasonable, but we just wouldn’t be able to come up with that much at one time.